 Peripheral Artery Disease Treatment in Houston, TX

-At Texas Endovascular, our Board Certified Vascular Surgeons have completed extensive education and training specifically in vascular surgery are experts in treating arterial and vascular diseases.
+At Texas Endovascular, our Board Certified physicians have completed extensive education and training specifically in vascular care are experts in treating arterial and vascular diseases.
 If you are suffering from PAD, contact our offices throughout the Houston area to schedule your appointment by calling (713) 575-3686.

 What Is Peripheral Artery Disease?

 Peripheral Artery Disease (PAD) occurs when plaque slows blood flow from the heart to the rest of the body.
 Plaque that builds up inside of arteries is made up mainly of cholesterol, calcium, fibrin, and fatty substances.
 It causes the arteries to narrow and harden, a condition known as Atherosclerosis.
 Because the plaque reduces blood flow to vital organs and limbs, they cannot keep up with the body’s demands.

 Since plaque narrows arteries and prevents the blood from flowing as it should, a blood clot can form on the plaque’s surface, or a piece of the plaque can break off and stop the flow completely, resulting in a heart attack or stroke.
 Arteries also bring blood away from the heart to supply the arms and legs.
 PAD limits the flow of oxygen containing blood to the legs which can cause leg pain and cramping with exertion as well as ulcers on the feet and toes.
 If PAD goes untreated long enough, gangrene can set in, leading to amputation.